German utility E.ON to split in two in major overhaul

 By choosing to spin off power generation, E.ON rids itself of a sector that has been hard hit by Germany's decision to boost renewables at the expense of gas, coal and nuclear power plants.

-The company also said it would post a substantial net loss for 2014 due to additional charges of about 4.5 billion euros ($5.6 billion) in the fourth quarter, citing its assets in southern Europe as well as loss-making power plants.
+The company also said it would post a substantial net loss for 2014 due to additional charges of about 4.5 billion euros (3.5 billion pounds) in the fourth quarter, citing its assets in southern Europe as well as loss-making power plants.

 E.ON said its supervisory board had approved a proposal to pay a dividend of 0.50 euro per share for 2014 and 2015, down from 0.60 euro paid for 2013.